splunk/observability-workshop/content/en/imt/docs/gdi/nginx.md

 Now switch back to the default cluster node view by selecting the **MAP** tab and select your cluster again.

-In the Multipass or AWS/EC2 shell session and change into the `nginx` directory:
+In your AWS/EC2 or Multipass shell session change into the `nginx` directory:

 {{< tabpane >}}
 {{< tab header="Change Directory" lang="bash" >}}